infinispan/infinispan-simple-tutorials/operator/README.md

      password: vsujrixeZ6kXsOj5
 ```

-3. Export the password for the developer user to a local variable.
+3. Export the password for the `developer` user to a local variable.
 ```bash
 export PASS=n4Jx@Inm9IaNpQ8a
 ```

-### REST interface
+### Connecting via REST
-Connect to your Infinispan cluster and then store some data, as follows:
+Connect to your Infinispan cluster and store some data, as follows:

-4. Create a cache (Infinispan 10.x has no default cache).
+1. Create a cache (Infinispan 10.x has no default cache).
 ```bash
 curl -v \
     -X POST \